 These are just a few of the issues that are occurring at all middle schools and they are very serious.
 Your child is not going to come to you to ask about these issues or tell you about them because they feel embarrassed and they are afraid of getting in to trouble.
 So parents even though you may feel embarrassed or awkward discussing these issues with your 11 year-old child, please do so.
 If you notice anything about your child’s behavior that seems different to you and you feel a sense of concern, ask your child about what is happening at school and with friends.
 Mention they are getting older and as a result the issues in their lives are becoming more difficult.
 Therefore, when you talk to your pre-teen mention drinking, sex or being teased and ask if they need to talk about it and they can talk about it anytime they need to.
 You may be saving their lives because they are dealing with things they know nothing about and these things can kill or have life long effects.

 Here is a YouTube video that might help:

 Life Talk | PSA: This could be your child (Teen drinking, alcohol,partying,peer pressure)

 Dr Michael Rubino is an expert dealing with adolescents and adolescent issues.
-He has over 20 years experience treating adolescents.
-For more information about Dr. Michael Rubino’s or his Facebook page http://www.Facebook.com/Drrubino3.
+He has over 25 years experience treating children, adolescents, trauma victims and first responders.
+For more information about Dr. Michael Rubino’s work visit his website www.RubinoCounseling.com or his Facebook page http://www.Facebook.com/Drrubino3.